Show diversity,

 However, the focus of the sculpture collection is by no means on looking back to the past.
 The sculptural holdings are constantly changing through acquisitions and donations that reflect the artistic diversity of sculptural creation in the city of Dresden.
 Sculptures by young artists are increasingly finding their way into the collection - and with them new materials, content and a previously unknown mix of styles.

-At the end of 2007, the collection grew significantly with the acquisition of the extensive collection of works by the Dresden-born artist rebel A.R.
-Penck (Ralf Winkler) from the estate of his childhood friend Jürgen Schweinebraden.
+At the end of 2007, an extensive collection of works by the Dresden-born artist rebel A.R.
+Penck (Ralf Winkler) was acquired from the estate of his childhood friend Jürgen Schweinebraden.

-The collection comprises around 40 paintings, objects and assemblages as well as a large number of drawings and prints from the time of Penck's artistic beginnings in the 1950s until his departure from the GDR in 1980.
+The collection includes paintings, objects and assemblages as well as over 700 drawings and prints from the time of Penck's artistic beginnings in the 1950s until his departure from the GDR in 1980.
 This collection forms the basis for a comprehensive examination of Penck's work in his former home town of Dresden.
-As a result, we have regularly organised exhibitions in the past that have shed light on various aspects of his work, from his early works to his pictorial ideas and the international response to his artistic ideas.

 Ralf Winkler, born in Dresden in 1939, later known under the pseudonym A.R.
 Penck, is one of Germany's most internationally renowned artists.
-After being rejected by several art academies, he proclaimed himself an artist and in the 1960s created an artistic sign language for the depiction of human behaviour that was to make him world-famous.
-Subsequently, he created the so-called "world" and "system pictures" and developed his "standard" system.
+After being rejected by several art academies, he proclaimed himself an artist and in the 1960s created an artistic sign language for the depiction of human behaviour, with which he was to achieve world fame.
+Subsequently, he created the so-called ‘world and system pictures’ and developed his ‘standard’ principle.
 From 1971 to 1976, A.R.
-Penck worked on collective pictures in the "Lücke" group.
+Penck worked with the ‘Lücke’ group on collective pictures.
 He was denied public exhibitions in the GDR, while he celebrated successes in West Germany and Western Europe.
-Penck left the GDR in 1980 and subsequently worked in Cologne, Berlin, London and later mainly in Ireland, where he died in 2017.
+Penck left the GDR in 1980 and subsequently worked in Cologne, Berlin, London and later in Ireland, where he died in 2017.

-Jürgen Schweinebraden, who assembled the collection of Penck's works, was himself a close friend and patron of the artist.
-He began collecting works by Ralf Winkler as early as the 1950s and supported him throughout his artistic development.
+Jürgen Schweinebraden, who put together the collection, was a close friend and patron of the artist.
+He began collecting works by Ralf Winkler in the 1950s and supported him throughout his artistic development.
 Schweinebraden was also active as an exhibition organiser and publisher and died in Niedenstein in 2022.

 KI generiert: Das Bild zeigt die Website der "Museen der Stadt Dresden – Sammlungen Online" auf einem Tablet, mit einer Ansicht auf eine digitale Sammelmappe, die ein Kunstwerk namens "Das versprochene Land I" von Gunda Förster aus dem Jahr 2004 darstellt.
 Hauptinhalt des Bildes ist das Kunstwerk, das eine chaotische Anordnung von Metallstrukturen und eine teilweise zerstörte Architektur darstellt.© Museen der Stadt Dresden & Folge 3, Hamburg